abkruse/nerd_dating/README.md

 * "[The gDating] site brought together all the different concepts we were working on."
 * "It allowed me to focus on what I wanted to learn."

 ---

-### Acceptance Criteria

-In the most general sense, we are evaluating you based on your ability to:

-* Build a single-page CRUD application in Angular using routing, factories / services and $http
-* Implement custom-directives
-* Implement JWT-based authentication between single-page apps and servers

----